 The COVID pandemic challenged many of us to change the way we get things done, and everyone was staying confined while trying to cooperate remotely with colleagues.
 The frontier between a global and local team has never been so close.
 Nothing is different now between a globally distributed team and a local team trying not to spread a zoonose.
-Welcome to the future of work.
+Welcome to the future work.

 Embracing the New Way